DISCLAIMER: THE TROUBLES ARE FURTHER DOWN BELOW

 - Instant cash is available – If you choose an online lender, the application and funding processes are typically quick and simple.
 You may even receive your loan the same business day if you are approved, giving you extra time to get ready for the holidays.
 More on that later.

-So, with holiday loans and Christmas loans you know exactly how much your loans will cost and when your payments are.
-They are also flexible loans where you can either repay early or take a little extra time to pay, although some lenders may not be as flexible as others and can report your miss-payment or delayed payment to credit reference agencies which can actually hurt your credit score… To prevent that, find a lender that does a soft credit check to check your eligibility and have flexible terms, LoanTube specifically does soft checks so they don’t hurt your credit score.
+So, with holiday loans and Christmas loans, you know exactly how much your loans will cost and when your payments are.
+They are also flexible loans where you can either repay early or take a little extra time to pay, although some lenders may not be as flexible as others and can report your miss-payment or delayed payment to credit reference agencies which can actually hurt your credit score… To prevent that, find a lender that does a soft credit check to check your eligibility and has flexible terms, LoanTube specifically does soft checks so they don’t hurt your credit score.